types of paint

 Binders

-Binders are the polymers that bind pigment together to form a strong film.
+Binders are polymers that bind pigments together to form a strong film.
 In oil-based paints, you’re looking for linseed or modified oil.
 In water-based paints, you’re looking for 100% acrylic binders.

 Liquids